Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Introduction

 However, not all the possibilities in time change modeling have been exhausted by the current research.
-For example, the stochastic volatility model with jumps (SVJ) treated by e.g. Bates \cite{Bates1}, and the stochastic volatility model with jumps and stochastic jump rate (SVJSJ) studied by Fang \cite{Fang}, although retaining a time re-scaled structure, are not time-changed L\'{e}vy as understood in \cite{CarrWu}.
+For example, the stochastic volatility model with jumps (SVJ) treated among the others by Bates (1996), and the stochastic volatility model with jumps and stochastic jump rate (SVJSJ) studied by Fang (2000), although retaining a time re-scaled structure, are not time-changed L\'{e}vy processes as they are understood in Carr and Wu (2004).
 Indeed, in these two classes of models the jump component does not follow the same time scaling as the continuous Brownian part: in the SVJ model the discontinuities have stationary increments, whereas in the SVJSJ model the jump rate is allowed to follow a stochastic process of its own.
 In other words, price models for which the ``stochastic clock'' runs at different paces for the ``small'' and ``big'' market movements have already been proposed and tested.
-The statistical analyses of \cite{Bates1, Fang} confirm that these models are capable of an excellent data fitting, with particular regard to the SVJSJ model.
-As pointed out by Fang \cite{Fang}, there are various other reasons for conjecturing a stochastic jump rate.
-If activity rates are to be interpreted as the frequencies of arrival of new market information, it seems unlikely that such a rate could be taken as a constant, as this would implicate a constant information flow.
+The statistical analyses of Bates (1996) and Fang (2000) confirm that these models are capable of an excellent data fitting, in particular the SVJSJ model.
+As pointed out by Fang (2000), there are various other reasons for conjecturing a stochastic jump rate.
+If activity rates are to be interpreted as the frequencies of arrival of new market information, it seems unlikely that such rates could be taken as constant, as this would imply a constant information flow.
 Moreover, a constant jump rate implies stationary jump risk premia, which also seems unreasonable.
-Another stylized fact potentially captured by a model with a stochastic jump rate is the slow convergence of returns to the normal distribution, which is not featured by a stationary jump model.
+Another stylized fact potentially captured by a model with a stochastic jump rate is the slow convergence of returns to the normal distribution, which is not a feature of stationary jump models.
 Despite all these considerations, the idea of a stochastic jump rate has never really caught on.